 I was awarded a ‘Certificate of Excellence’ for teaching anatomy & physiology at Merton Adult College in May 2005 and again in May 2008 (nominated by my students).
 I was also awarded a 'Commended Tutor of the Year' Certificate at the Federation of Holistic Therapists Excellence in Education Awards in 2012.

 I have co-authored two books to date: “Indian Head Massage – the Essential Guide” & “Ear Candling – the Essential Guide” (both originally published by Hodder Arnold as part of the “In Essence” series).
 I also write regular health related features for various magazines.
-I am a member and Vice-President of the Federation of Holistic Therapists (FHT), and hold a Master’s Degree in Education.
+I am a Senior Fellow and former Vice-President of the Federation of Holistic Therapists (FHT), and hold a Master’s Degree in Education.

 As well as my lecturing work, I ran a busy private clinical practice in southwest London from 1999 to 2020.
-I have now semi-retired and relocated to Gloucestershire.
+I have now retired and relocated to Gloucestershire.
 During lockdown 2020, I put all of my anatomy and physiology teaching notes and resources together to write and publish "KNOW YOUR BODY - The Essential Guide to Human Anatomy & Physiology" (along with an accompanying Workbook).
 A section from this book is being submitted for the Page Turner Awards.
 So far I have received some nice reviews which you can read here: https://anatomyandphysiology.co.uk/reviews/ and the book and workbook have received some good reviews on Amazon too!